Skip to main content

 With today’s technology, it’s easy for anyone to create a new token on any one of dozens of existing blockchains, and many of them are created with the sole purpose of scamming and committing fraud.

-Although Ramp conducts in-depth due diligence in line with financial regulations before adding support to an asset, this doesn’t correspond to an endorsement, recommendation, or advice for you to purchase them.
+Although Ramp Network conducts in-depth due diligence in line with financial regulations before adding support to an asset, this doesn’t correspond to an endorsement, recommendation, or advice for you to purchase them.

 You’re still responsible for doing your own research before making a purchase.
-Ramp offers no guarantees of any kind about the cryptoassets we support.
+Ramp Network offers no guarantees of any kind about the cryptoassets we support.

 💸 Difficulty in selling your assets

-Cryptoasset markets are not just volatile, but also trade relatively low volumes (when compared to traditional markets such as stocks and bonds).
+Cryptoasset markets are not just volatile but also trade relatively low volumes (when compared to traditional markets such as stocks and bonds).
 Particularly for smaller projects or assets, there may be times when there’s very little or even no liquidity at all.
 This means that if you own such an asset, you may be unable to sell it and recover your investment, temporarily or permanently.
 This can be due to:

 • Lack of buyer interest in that asset